Inflect logo

 Mendoza provides a strategic jumping-off point for businesses scaling across the Southern Cone.

 Proximity To Key Business Districts: Data centers are located near the commercial core and major industrial zones of Mendoza.
-This placement is essential for the wine, energy, and logistics industries that require high-speed data processing for local operations.
+This placement is essential for the wine, energy, and logistics industries that require high-speed data processing for local operations as of January 2026.

 Regional Market Reach: As the primary hub for the Cuyo region, Mendoza serves a local population of over 2 million.
-Its location also facilitates cross-border digital trade with Chile, making it a natural choice for regional expansion.
+Its location also facilitates cross-border digital trade with Chile, making it a natural choice for regional expansion as of January 2026.

 Natural Disaster Risk